 Heri is a proud father of three wonderful children.
 He grew up in a family of 9 siblings and had the opportunity to have lived in the United States and Europe before moving to Canada.
 Having studied science at Carleton University and Computer Science at Algonquin College, he spent 10 years working in Ottawa’s tech field of medical diagnostic software for Covidien Canada ULC.
 He transitioned to working at Mojatatu Networks in the client-side, custom software defined networks.

 His passion at this stage of his life is doing community work as a youth educator specializing in Science, Math, Engineering (ie. STEM + Arts) related activities.

-Your support and contributions will enable us to meet our goals and improve conditions.
+Your support and contributions will enable us to meet our goals and increase STEAM opportunities for all kids.